SC-Robotics-2021/SCR_2022-23/AUTONOMY.md

 - (for step 3) Install [ZED SDK on Nvidia Jetson](https://www.stereolabs.com/docs/installation/jetson/)

 ### Useful Repos from [NVIDIA Isaac ROS's github](https://github.com/NVIDIA-ISAAC-ROS), and support for said repos
+- [ROS2 Support on NVIDIA Jetson](https://nvidia-ai-iot.github.io/ros2_jetson/) this document has lots of links on jetson support.
+It says everything is compatible with ros2 foxy, however the repos linked contradict this.
+My guess is when NVIDIA updated their repos to support NITROS hardware acceleration, they used features in Humble not availible in Foxy.
+I believe this website is out of date, and Nvidia Isaac no longer supports Foxy
 - [Apriltag](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_apriltag) Detect AprilTag images, VERY useful for rover project.
 ONLY supported by ROS2 Humble
 - [Argus Camera](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_argus_camera) Allows use and data transfer of cameras.
 ONLY supported by ROS2 Humble
 - [NITROS](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_nitros) Hardware acceleration, only availible w/ ROS2 Humble
-- [ROS2 Support on NVIDIA Jetson](https://nvidia-ai-iot.github.io/ros2_jetson/) this document has ltos of links on jetson support.
-It says everything is compatible with ros2 foxy, however the repos linked contradict this.
-My guess is when NVIDIA updated their repos to support NITROS hardware acceleration, they also